BrunoBoehm/code-notes/ObjectOrientedRuby.md

   end
 ```
 ### Private methods
-Private methods cannot be called by an explicit receiver.
-It means we can only call private methods within the context of the defining class: the receiver of a private method is always `self`.
+**Private methods cannot be called by an explicit receiver**.
+It means we can only call private methods within the context of the defining class: **the receiver of a private method is always `self`**.
 Private methods restrict an outsider from calling methods that belong to an object.

 ```ruby
 # initialize is already a private method